nikbaya/ldscsim/README.md

 # ldscsim
-`ldscsim` is a module to simulate phenotypes.
+`ldscsim` is a module written with [Hail](https://hail.is/) to simulate phenotypes.
 It is designed to test [LD score regression](https://github.com/bulik/ldsc), but is extensible to general use.
 <br>
 ### Outline
 * **[Model descriptions](#model-descriptions)**